prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 Thank you for your valuable contribution of a bid adapter to the open source Prebid Server project.
 Each new adapter expands the monetization possibilities for publishers and provides greater options to maximize their inventory's potential.
 We truly appreciate your support in making this ecosystem thrive!

 This document guides you through the process of developing a new bid adapter for your bidding server.
 We encourage you to look at [existing bid adapters](https://github.com/prebid/prebid-server/tree/master/adapters) for working examples and practical guidance.
-You can also ask us questions by [submitting a GitHub issue](https://github.com/prebid/prebid-server/issues/new).
+You can ask us questions by [submitting a GitHub issue](https://github.com/prebid/prebid-server/issues/new).

 {: .alert.alert-info :}
 There are two implementations of Prebid Server, [PBS-Go](https://github.com/prebid/prebid-server) and [PBS-Java](https://github.com/prebid/prebid-server-java).
 We recommend you build new adapters for PBS-Go and allow us to port it to PBS-Java within a couple of months.
 If you'd like to build both yourself, please also follow these [instructions for building an adapter in PBS-Java](/prebid-server/developers/add-new-bidder-java.html).